9V1KG/Igate-n/README.md

 Ygate-n Yaesu IGate new

-This script is based on the original work from Craig Lamparter https://github.com/hessu/ygate
+This script is based on the idea from Craig Lamparter https://github.com/hessu/ygate
 This version is a heavily modified and improved version by (c) 9V1KG